arcalot/arcaflow-container-toolkit/README_UPDATE.md

     carpenter-img build --build --push
 ```

-## Using Carpenter In Reusable Workflow
+## Using Carpenter and Reusable Workflows

 From within a plugin repository you can utilize carpenter to test, build, and push automatically.
 Secrets should be configuerd within the repository for credentials.